 Ecommerce has been in a state of flux since its inception.
-Each year, new technologies—and new threats—change the landscape.
+Each year, new technologies and new threats change the landscape.
 Consumer preferences are also constantly shifting, though they typically remain in the direction of added convenience.
+COVID-19 has further accentuated this trend and ushered in good times for those in the Ecommerce line of business.
+Going by the reports, Ecommerce sales globally are expected to hit $7.3 trillion by 2025.
 Bitcoin, the digital currency that exists electronically and can be transferred as currency via the web, has changed the way some merchants do business.
-The principles upon which its built are also changing the way everyone works within the ecommerce ecosystem.
+The principles upon which it is built are also changing the way everyone works within the Ecommerce ecosystem.

-While adoption of bitcoin as a usable currency among consumers with merchants has been slower than many anticipated, its full effect is yet to be seen.
+While adoption of bitcoin as a usable currency among consumers and merchants has been slower than many had anticipated, its full effect is yet to be seen.
 We take a look at some of the benefits and drawbacks below.

 There are certain benefits that bitcoin provides merchants who offer it as a currency option during checkout.
 It opens up merchants to a new and emerging market of customers who are actively using cryptocurrency and looking for places that accept bitcoin.
 It’s also a less expensive currency option for merchants.
-Processing credit cards costs merchants in fees, which often get passed on to customers.
-Bitcoin have lower fees—if any—enabling merchants to pass savings on to customers, rather that increasing prices.
-Bitcoins can also easily be accepted in physical retail stores with a bitcoin payment processor via a tablet, POS device or mobile app.
+Processing credit cards cost merchants in fees, which often get passed on to customers.
+Bitcoin has lower fees—if any—enabling merchants to pass savings on to customers, rather than increasing prices.
+Bitcoins can also easily be accepted in physical retail stores with a bitcoin payment processor via a tablet, POS device, or mobile app.
 Finally, bitcoin makes international payments simple.
-Bitcoins can be transferred across the globe in a matter of minutes, without extra fees or time-constraints.
+Bitcoins can be transferred across the globe in a matter of minutes, without extra fees or time constraints.